richardzhanguw-zz/visualize-and-memorize-ios/README.md

 # Visualize and Memorize
-iOS app to help its users learn English by recognizing objects in real-life (visualizing) and review their own example images for words later (memorizing).
+This project is an iOS app to help its users learn English by recognizing objects in real-life (visualizing) and review their own example images for words later (memorizing).
 You can also listen to the word's proper pronunciation using the text-to-speech button.

 ## Visualize Section Demo: